hazendaz/htmlcompressor-maven-plugin/README.md

 </build>
 ```

-2.Put XML and HTML files under `src/main/resources` into any underlying
+2. Put XML and HTML files under `src/main/resources` into any underlying
 structure as HTMLCompressor will recursively process files

-3.For HTML compression, create `integration.js` file under
+3. For HTML compression, create `integration.js` file under
 `src/main/resources` where html is stored with the contents like below.
-It will integrate HTML templates into JavaScript (%s will be replaced
+It will integrate HTML templates into JavaScript ("%s" will be replaced
 with JSON object and copied to the target folder).

 ``` java